-While modern Al systems based on machine learning have become able to achieve high recognition performance for given concepts, they are hopeless when they face unknown concepts in the real world.
-To autonomously and incrementally acquire new knowledge in the open world, we are developing many techniques in both software and hardware aspects.
+While modern AI systems based on machine learning have become able to achieve high recognition performance for given concepts, they are hopeless when they face unknown concepts in the real world.
+To adaptively acquire new knowledge in the open world, we are developing many techniques such as knowledge transfer, object discovery, and retrieval-augmented generation.